rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 Basically, the type _office.js_ chose for `item` mashes all the available properties, methods, overloads into one type.
 This is simply an incorrect type for the `item` property.
 Runtime values do not satisfy the _intersection_ type, they satisfy the _union_ type.
-Type checked programs will fail at runtime. _office.js_ declaration files are incorrect.
+Type checked programs will fail at runtime. _office.js_ type declarations are incorrect.

 _office.js types are off for sure._

+In a weird way, this explains why the undefined `item.body.getTypeAsync` has not been noticed.
+Without a corrective reassignment to, say, `Office.MessageRead` many other methods are `undefined` at runtime and it is harder to single this particular one out.

 Gradual typing over the wild-west JS has to come with maintenance challenges.